3digitdev/dict-extra/README.md

-# json-extra
+# dict-extra
-A collection of Python utilities for manipulating JSON data
+A collection of Python utilities for manipulating dictionaries